datastaxdevs/workshop-nosqlbench/README.md

 Now open the most recent `*.summary` file in that directory, corresponding to the `nb` invocation that just completed.
-Find the metric called `cqlkeyvalue_astra_main.cycles.servicetime`: this corresponds to events of the type "a command was issued to the database during the _main_ phase (and the time needed for it to complete, as seen from the client side, was recorded)".
+Find the metric called `cqlkeyvalue_astra_main.cycles.servicetime`: this corresponds to events of the type _"a command was issued to the database during_ _the_ main _phase (and the time needed for it to complete, as seen from the client_ _side, was recorded)"_.

 Under that metric title, you will see something similar to: